stanfordnlp/CoreNLP/doc/segmenter/README.txt

  GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/ .
+ You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

  For more information, bug reports, fixes, contact:
     Christopher Manning
-    Dept of Computer Science, Gates 2A
+    Dept of Computer Science, Gates 1A
-    Stanford CA 94305-9020
+    Stanford CA 94305-9010
     USA
     manning@cs.stanford.edu